IBM/GetStartedJava/README.md

   ![](images/EditXML.png)

-   Inside the `pom.xml' file, right after the `javax.ws.rs` dependency and before the closing `</dependencies>` tag, add the following and then save the file (around line 63):
+   Inside the `pom.xml` file, right after the `javax.ws.rs` dependency and before the closing `</dependencies>` tag, add the following and then save the file (around line 63):

     ```
     <dependency>